Why 2017 Should Be The Year Of Park Bo-Gum

 — Park BoGum Intl Fans (@ParkBoGum_Intl) January 7, 2017

-2016 turned out to be an eventful year for Park Bo-gum, the South Korean actor who swayed his audience in the K-drama Moonlight Drawn By Clouds.
+The year 2016 turned out to be an eventful year for Park Bo-gum, the South Korean actor, who swayed his audience in the K-drama Moonlight Drawn By Clouds.
 The drama was both a domestic hit and an international victory.
-Moonlight achieved peak audience rating of 23.3%, according to Inquisitr.
+Moonlight achieved peak audience rating of 23.3 percent, according to Inquisitr.

 The historical romance kicked off in August.
-After airing just three episodes, the drama surpassed 20 percent viewership mark.
-Park Bo-gum’s portrayal of a playful Joseon era prince, his transformation as a thoughtful ruler, and the magical chemistry between Park Bo-gum and his leading lady played by Kim Yoo-jung, had fans wanting for more.
+After airing just three episodes, the drama surpassed a 20 percent viewership mark.
+Park Bo-gum’s portrayal of a playful Joseon era prince, his transformation as a thoughtful ruler, and the magical chemistry between Park Bo-gum and his leading lady, played by Kim Yoo-jung, had fans wanting for more.

 #SongJoongKi Cries During #ParkBoGum’s Tearful Speech After Win At 2016 KBS Drama Awardshttps://t.co/RBVOIp45zu pic.twitter.com/ucaEz3EGUe